-Mexico holidays offer endless opportunities for exploration and its many beaches are a great place to start.
+A Mexico holiday will offer endless opportunities for exploration and its many beaches are a great place to start.
 When temperatures never go below 20 C, you can rely on the Mexican weather for sunshine-filled beach days.

 Famed for its sun-kissed shoreline and unstoppable energy, Cancun is a regular favourite for fun lovers and sun worshippers.
 Bursting with contemporary hotels and luxurious resorts, this beachside haven is ideal for anyone who wants to have fun on the Caribbean coast.
 For keen scuba divers and water sports enthusiasts, Cozumel has a colourful array of marine life ready to be discovered.

-Meanwhile on Mexico’s Pacific Coast, the beaches are long and white with turquoise shallows waters shaded by glossy palms.
-The best beaches in the area can be found around the resort of Puerto Vallarta, nestled on the the curved coastline of Banderas Bay.
+Meanwhile, on Mexico’s Pacific Coast, the beaches are long and white with turquoise shallows waters shaded by glossy palms.
 Here there is a backdrop of bottle-green jungle, with the jagged peaks of the Sierra Madre mountain range in the background.

 Cancun is a popular haunt for spring-breakers and party animals, as is Acapulco, both on the beach.
 Another party area is the capital, Mexico City, which offers an assortment of nightlife.